 As his online CV explains, Chris was one of the first white male businessmen to arrive in China and figure out how things actually worked.

 A millionaire entrepreneur with offices around the world… Not having Chinese language skills, yet possessing some business experience proved for me a better platform for trying to understand China.

-(Never mind, for a second, that his online bio lists him as being a Mandarin speaker.)
-There follows some incoherent frothing, spread across three paragraphs, about the Dalai Lama, Mongolian sovereignty, “evil… [that] has spread across China like the Biblical Plagues,” the merits of Hong Kong and Beijing air quality before we get to the meat of the piece: “China is a young man’s game.
-At 52, I feel I don’t really want to have to put up with the daily hassles…” – and many, many paragraphs later – “…the reason I am leaving China is simply that I have outgrown it, and so has my business.”
+Frustration only followed later.
+As CDE explains, his frustration with pollution, the Dalai Lama, Mongolian sovereignty and an “evil… [that] has spread across China like the Biblical Plagues” eventually toppled over and enough was enough: “China is a young man’s game.
+At 52, I feel I don’t really want to have to put up with the daily hassles…” – many paragraphs later, CDE adduces – “…the reason I am leaving China is simply that I have outgrown it, and so has my business.”

-In between these remarks, there is a proud picture of Baron Chris in what appears to be the lobby of Elton John’s tomb –
+In between these remarks, there is a proud picture of the Baron stroking his chin in Elton John’s bathroom:

 That’s from Eric, an American in Beijing working in trade who has had the pleasure of meeting the Baron.
 Another longtime expat and China watcher, who admittedly has not met Devonshire, had this to say:

 My impression, perhaps unkind, is that he is a bullshit artist (but not artiste) of a type rarely found anymore: a nobody who managed to concoct a faux-aristocratic new self in a boomtown city.
 The hyphenated name, the purchased baronetcy, the constant mention of his clubs, the photos of himself wearing ascots — ASCOTS — would get you a polite rejection letter if you had them as part of a novel, along with a note from the editor saying that it might be better to have the protagonist be a believable human being.